Image credit: Chase Lauer

 Black shared his new song, “Somebody’s Mama,” with People in July.
-The song is written by Monty Criswill, Derek George, and Houston Phillips and features Black’s friend Gary LeVox of Rascall Flatts.
+The song is written by Monty Criswell, Derek George, and Houston Phillips and features Black’s friend Gary LeVox of Rascall Flatts.
 Black and LeVox met when LeVox hired Black Tie Moving to move his family into their new home.

 Whether performing on stage or working with Black Tie Moving, Dusty Black believes and pursues excellence.
 Black Tie Moving’s mission is to create the best moving experience you’ve ever had every time you work with them.
 It’s a service delivered by true professionals with a focus on exceptional customer service.